May 15th 2019 – By: William Larsen – Civilians News – “News For All Views”

 – “30 And Out” –

-In 2009, General Motors was actively seeking 16.6 billion dollars in government subsidies.
-That year, the automaker requested funds in order to insure their retiree’s pensions, as well as produce more eco-friendly electric cars.
+In 2009, General Motors was actively lobbying…. for 16.6 billion dollars in government subsidies.
+That year, the automaker requested government funds… in order to insure their retiree’s pensions, as well as produce more eco-friendly electric cars.

-Furthermore, at that time, this request for government funds drew wide-spread skepticism… predominately over the issue of government spending.
-The Wall Street Journal even remarked, “the government could alternatively buy hundreds of thousands of new cars and simply give them to deserving citizens, for that amount of money.”
+Furthermore, at that time… this request for government funds drew wide-spread skepticism… predominately over the issue of government spending.
+In fact, this issue was given plenty of media coverage at that time, so much so, that The Wall Street Journal remarked, “the government could alternatively buy hundreds of thousands of new cars and simply give them to deserving citizens, for that amount of money.”

-Now, 10 years later, I ask the question, “was that skepticism fair?”
-I know that today, I almost never see a Chevy Volt out on the road.
-So, let’s re-examine this debate, from 10 years ago.
+Now, 10 years later… I ask the question, “was that skepticism fair?”
+Particularly, when knowing today… that I almost never see a Chevy Volt out on the road, which was one of GM’s main selling points, when lobbying for those funds.
+Nevertheless, let’s re-examine this debate… from 10 years ago.

-In particular, what stands out to me isn’t the vast sum of money GM requested….. or the fact that GM has yet to deliver on it’s promises to offer more modern, electric cars….. but instead the retirement plans, for which GM sought to subsidize……
+In particular, what stands out to me isn’t the vast sum of money that GM requested….. or that GM has yet to deliver on it’s promises, particularly pertaining to providing customers more, “eco friendly,” electric cars….. but instead what stands out to me, is the retirement plans, for which GM sought to subsidize……

-Specifically, when’s the last time the American public heard the words, “30 and out?”
+Specifically, when’s the last time America heard the words, “30 and out?”